andreberg/py4dlib/docs/api/maths.rst

 .. class:: BBox

-   Calculate various area metrics from a list of points, such as min, max, midpoint, radius and size.
+   Calculate various bounding box metrics from a list of points, such as min, max, midpoint, radius and size.

    .. classmethod:: FromSelectedPoints(cls, obj)